Skip to content

 SLAF is built on a SQL-native relational schema that enables direct SQL queries while providing lazy AnnData/Scanpy equivalences for seamless migration:

-SLAF stores single-cell data in three core tables:
+SLAF stores single-cell data in core tables with an extensible schema:

-The expression table uses integer IDs for efficiency, so you need to JOIN with metadata tables to get string identifiers.
+The expression and layers tables use integer IDs for efficiency, so you need to JOIN with metadata tables to get string identifiers.
+Multi-dimensional arrays (obsm/varm) are stored alongside scalar metadata in the same tables using Arrow's native FixedSizeListArray type for efficient vector operations.

 This relational design enables direct SQL queries for everything: